Sirsa, Oct 4 (UNI) Hisar claimed the overall trophy with 15 points in the three-day XXI Haryana State Games here today.

 Hisar won the basketball, shooting and football team titles.

-Sonepat and hosts Sirsa jointly received the runners-up trophy with 11 points apiece.
+Sonepat and hosts Sirsa were jointly received the runners-up trophy with 11 points apiece.
 The fourth position went to Bhiwani with 10 points and Panipat secured eight points for the fifth spot.

 Speaking on the occasion, chief guest Punjab Information Minister Vikramjit Singh Majithia praised the Chautala family for giving importance to sports and also for understanding importance of sports in character building of the nation.